-This is an exciting interdistrict program, located at the Aquaculture School in Bridgeport, which offers hands-on training in the various skills and areas of study associated with use of the sea.
+This is an exciting inter-district program, located at the Aquaculture School in Bridgeport, which offers hands-on training in the various skills and areas of study associated with use of the sea.
 Students will attend a laboratory facility, a boat building and repair shop aboard boats and educational ships and at field sites of ecological interest.
 Areas of study include: boat handling and seamanship; marine science and environmental concerns; fishing and aquaculture; swimming and water safety; boat building; vessel repair and maintenance; nautical drafting; and more.

 The program offers instruction in subjects of value to college and non-college bound students alike.
 Any student who is interested in a career having to do with aquatic environments, from commercial fisherman to pollution control engineering, boat repair specialist to marine biologist, will be served by this program.
 Students who are not sure about their career path, but who enjoy boats and the sea, will have an unparalleled opportunity to explore their interests.
-Students attending the CGS magnet school from out of district are provided with transportation to and from the program.
+Students attending Aquaculture are provided with transportation to and from the program.